ipfs/js-ipfs-repo-migrations/README.md

 }
 ```

-On how to migrate your repository using CLI, you can find the recommended steps in [how to run migrations](./run.md) tutorial.
+To migrate your repository using the CLI, see the [how to run migrations](./run.md) tutorial.

-**For tools that build on top of `js-ipfs` and run mainly in the browser environment, be aware of disabling automatic
+**For tools that build on top of `js-ipfs` and run mainly in the browser environment, be aware that disabling automatic
-migrations as user does not have any other way how to run the migrations because of lack of CLI in browser.
+migrations leaves the user with no way to run the migrations because there is no CLI in the browser.
 In such
-a case, you should provide a way how to trigger migrations manually.**
+a case, you should provide a way to trigger migrations manually.**

 ### Writing migration